 Grant applications will not be denied solely due to the fact that the Bartender terminated employment after the application was made, regardless of the reason for such termination.
 Moreover, at the time the grant is awarded, there will be no requirement or condition, express or implied, that the recipient render future employment services as a Bartender.

 Grants will be made in the form of lump sum distributions to the recipient, or as determined by the USBG National Charity Foundation's Grants Committee based on the needs of the particular recipient.
 Each grant recipient will be required to provide USBG National Charity Foundation with documentation that the grant was used in a manner consistent with the terms of the grant.
 Although the extent and form of documentation required in connection with a particular distribution will depend on the nature and urgency of the underlying cancer related hardship, preferred documentation will include evidence produced by third parties and used for other purposes, such as medical prescriptions, receipts, overdue invoices, other third party affirmations and other similar tangible documentation.

 The Helen David Relief Fund is a program of the USBG National Charity Foundation, a U.S. registered 501(c)3 nonprofit with the mission to advance the lifelong stability and wellbeing of service industry professionals through education & charitable programs.
-For more infomation on the Foundation and its programs please click here.
+For more information on the USBG Foundation and its programs please click here.